stefandmn/Splash/README.md

 Splash program is designed to support the following feature:

-1. `--picture` = sets a splash image on the graphical screen.
+1. `--image` = sets a splash image on the graphical screen.
 Though this command option you can specify also the coordinates where the picture will be displayed.
 2. `--message` = displays a message text on the graphical screen.
 Additionally, you can specify the coordinates where the text message will be printed and also the font details (name and size).